 Materials define advanced display properties that can be applied to faces contained in the imported geometry.
-They are only shown when the Show Materials option is selected in the 2D View or the 3D View, see Section 2.3.
+They are only shown when the Show Materials 2D View or the 3D View, see Section 2.3.
 Materials can be shared among faces; when a material is edited, all faces referencing that material are updated.